Roland Gift: Acting career

 Gift had his first screen role in a Clash movie (he was a roadie for them at the time), and also appeared in Out of Order the same year.
+In 1989, he portrayed Johnny Edgecombe in the British feature film Scandal.
 In 1990, he did his first stage work, playing Romeo in the Hull Truck Theatre's production of Shakespeare's Romeo and Juliet, a production which had a brief run in the United States at the Staller Center for the Arts.
 He also appeared as a lounge singer (singing songs that were included in the Fine Young Cannibals' album The Raw and the Cooked) in the 1987 film Tin Men, directed by Barry Levinson.

-In 1989, he appeared in Scandal as Johnny Edgecombe, Christine Keeler's boyfriend.

-In December 1992, he began the first of five appearances as Immortal Xavier St. Cloud in the television series Highlander: The Series, and appeared in a 1993 episode of the Yorkshire Television series Heartbeat (Ser.
-2 Ep 5, Over The Hill).
-He played Ken Marston.
-He also had a small role as the jazz saxophonist Eddie Mullen in the mini-series Painted Lady (1997), starring Helen Mirren, and appeared in the film The Island of the Mapmaker's Wife (2001).
+Gift would go on to appear in five episodes of Highlander:The Series as the character Xavier St. Cloud.

 In 2020, he starred as Johnny Holloway, an ex-pop star sent to prison, in the BBC Radio 4 musical drama Return to Vegas.
 Gift wrote the play and co-composed the music together with Ben Barson, brother of Madness's Mike Barson.

 Personal life

-Gift has three sisters and one brother.

-He has two sons.
+Gift has two sons.
 His wife Louise died in 2019.